Nike Vomero 17 Running Shoe Review

 • Energy return is lacking for racing.

-The Nike Vomero 17 has okay energy return.
+The Nike Vomero 17 has passable energy return.
 The heel is less responsive than the forefoot, which does return a reasonable amount of energy.
 While it doesn't offer the same level of rebound as more performance-oriented shoes, it still offers some bounce when toeing off.

 Pros